 Many families find themselves in a situation where Social Services are involved and are considering court proceedings (known as care proceedings).
 Our vastly experienced team can assist you from when social services tell you they are considering proceedings (known as the PLO process) to when they issue proceedings.

-If you require help and advice and would like to discuss further how Hunt & Coombs can help you with a child arrangement order, care proceedings or any other area of family law; contact our Family Law Team by:
+If you require further help and advice and would like to discuss how Hunt & Coombs can help you with a child arrangement order, care proceedings or any other area of family law or divorce; please contact our Family Law Services & Divorce Team on: